hukkin/cosmospy/README.md

     fee=1000,
     gas=37000,
     memo="",
-    chain_id="cosmoshub-2",
+    chain_id="cosmoshub-3",
     sync_mode="sync",
 )
 tx.add_atom_transfer(recipient="cosmos103l758ps7403sd9c0y8j6hrfw4xyl70j4mmwkf", amount=387000)
 pushable_tx = tx.get_pushable_tx()
 ```
 The value assigned to `pushable_tx` will be a signed transaction in the form of a JSON string.
-The string can be used as request body when calling the `POST /txs` endpoint of the Cosmos REST API.
+The string can be used as request body when calling the `POST /txs` endpoint of the [Cosmos REST API](https://cosmos.network/rpc).

 ## Contributing
 1. Fork/clone the repository.